LizMetzger/portfolio/_posts/2023-12-7-Dynamic-Impedance-Prosthetic-Ankle-From-Scratch.md

 The most difficult element to get working with the Tiva was the servo since there was not a version of the Dynamixel SDK that compiles on this microcontroller.
 Due to this I wrote functions that recreate the packets that dynamixel uses to send commands to their servo.
 I used one of their functions to generate the right CRC’s for each packet and sent them byte-wise over UART TX to the servo.
 When the message is done being sent I switch the controller from TX to RX mode so that it can receive a status packet or a reply from the servo.
 The controller only switches into TX mode when it is sending a message, otherwise it waits in RX mode.
 To debug these functions I used a logic analyzer to see exactly what bytes my code was sending to the servo compared to the standard Dynamixel SDK.

 Once I had all of the components working individually I wrote a simple controller that would read the force data and wait for the user’s foot to be off the ground before it was sent a position control message to the servo and adjust the impedance.
 The foot being off the ground was detected by the FRS readings being below a certain threshold and the servo would only receive one position to move to per step.
+In the video below you can see how the wings adjust when my foot is off the ground.

-{% include youtube.html id="rJ3PUlvMFKA " %}
+{% include youtube.html id="" %}

 Check out my [github repo](https://github.com/LizMetzger/prosthetic_ankle) for this project!
 And feel free to reach out with questions!